 A qualified and experienced couples counsellor, Lilliana works with straight and gay couples in East Sussex and in London.
 She also sees individuals struggling with relationship issues.
 Her counselling style is strongly influenced by Dr David Schnarch’s Crucible Approach, (he is the author of Intimacy & Desire, Passionate Marriage and Brain Talk) and she regularly attends courses with David Schnarch.
 Lilliana’s continuing development includes training in using systemic constellation for couples with Judith Hemming.
 Lilliana values Dr Harville Hendrix’s Imago Therapy (author of Getting the Love you Want & other books) and she draws on the wisdom of many other relationship writers and teachers, including Sue Johnson and Esther Perel.

 How to start your couples counselling

 Lilliana welcomes those interested to phone or email in order to explore further if her approach is a good fit.
 The first couples counselling session is always without commitment, so its an opportunity for both partners to reflect and discuss going forward.
-For couples choosing to work with Lilliana, she generally suggests committing to six sessions, and then reviewing.
+For couples choosing to work with Lilliana, she generally suggests beginning by committing to six sessions, and then reviewing.
 However, people’s circumstances, availability and resources vary, and its important that each couple have an arrangement that best supports them.

 Intensive couples counselling

 In some situations, a Couple Intensive is the best option.
 This is a half-day commitment where Lilliana combines couples counselling and individual counselling.
 This is a powerful way of exploring relationship dynamics and deepening intimacy.

 While an Intensive will not suit all couples, for some it is an effective and efficient method for addressing a crisis, or for providing a potent booster to a long-term relationship, particularly if the couple live far away or are not available for a series of sessions.